bluelotus03/mlh-init-2022-projects/README.md

 # New - have not yet gotten hackathon credit
 #
 ## "Build with a Starter Pack" (still in progress tonight - going to livestream shortly)
-## & "Create a Demo Video of Your Challenge"
 ### Coffee Lovers Website
 #### Starter Kit: <https://github.com/lil-p3tri3/mlh-bootstrap-starter-kit>
 #### Site: https://coffeefans.lilp3trie.repl.co